 Comb the nits out of your child’s hair with a special comb that comes with the product or is recommended by your doctor or pharmacist.
 Rinsing the hair with distilled white vinegar can make nits easier to see.

 After a week, check the child for more nits.
-Follow the product’s directions for repeating treatment if needed.
+Follow the product’s directions and ask your doctor about the need for repeating treatment.

 Check other household members for lice.

 Wash your child’s towels, clothing, bed linens, cloth toys, and other personal items in hot soapy water.
 Dry them on high heat.